iterative/dvc.org/static/docs/get-started/older-versions.md

 # Get Older Data Version

-Now that we have multiple experiments, models, processed data sets, the question is how do revert back to an older version of a model file?
-Or how can we get the previous version of the data set if we changed it at some point?
+Now that we have multiple experiments, models, processed data sets, the question is how do we revert back to an older version of a model file?
+Or how can we get the previous version of the data set if it was changed at some point?

 The answer is the `dvc checkout` command, and we already touched briefly the process of switching between different data versions in the